CIF Temporary Works Coordinator Two Day Programme

 - Specific Role of Temporary works coordinator – Concrete pressures, formwork systems, sequencing concrete works, stability, falsework, back propping, striking falsework.

 - Tutorial on managing designs carried out by subcontractors or equipment suppliers.

-- Mobile crane outrigger pads, load stability, tower carne foundations, working platforms.
+- Mobile crane outrigger pads, load stability, tower crane foundations, working platforms.

 - Tutorial on preparing a design brief and design checking.

 - Understanding and classifying soils, slopes, batters, trenching, sequencing excavations and sheet piling.

 - Risk identification and management tutorial.

 - Structural alterations, demolition and refurbishment.

 - Tutorial on preparing a temporary works register and sequencing temporary works.

 - Edge protection, access, mobile towers, scaffolding, TG20:13 and system scaffolding.